The Best Landline Services for Seniors in 2025

 Features

-- Call filter: In September 2023, the average U.S. adult received 17 spam calls, according to the most recent data from Robokiller.
-Fortunately, with Vonage, you can block all incoming calls reported as spam, direct them to voicemail, or, if for some reason you want to, continue to receive them.
-It’s up to you!
+Call filter: In December 2023, the average U.S. adult received 17 spam calls, according to the most recent data from Robokiller.1 Vonage allows you to block spam calls, send them to voicemail or continue receiving them.

 Drawbacks

-Vonage does not offer any TV or internet bundles, so it’s not a great choice if you were looking to combine these services under one roof.
-Rather, it offers landline services only.
-If you want a bundle, check out a larger provider like Verizon or Xfinity.
+Vonage does not offer TV or internet bundles, so it’s not a great choice if you’re looking to combine those services under one roof.
+Instead, it offers home phone services only.
+If you want a bundle, check out a larger provider such as Verizon or Xfinity.

 Our Verdict